Free chicken care e-book

 Chantecler

 Chanteclers have the distinction of being the first-ever Canadian breed, and were developed for good egg and meat production and hardiness even in the coldest of winters.
-Toward that end, they're on the chunky side with extra-small combs and wattles.
-Today they're exceedingly rare throughout North America, but we do know of a few hatcheries that sell them, listed below under the "availability" header.
+Toward that end, they have extra-small combs and wattles.
+Today they're exceedingly rare throughout North America, but we do sell them in small numbers!
+If you live in the northern US, this is a great breed to consider for your home flock.

 Class: American